Current Tax Proposals

 STRENGTHEN AND MODERNIZE THE SEC.
 179D ENERGY EFFICIENT COMMERCIAL BUILDING TAX DEDUCTION

-The 179D incentive offers a deduction of up to $1.80 per square foot for efficiency improvements to lighting, heating, cooling, and the building envelope.
-We propose to strengthen the incentive in the following ways:
+The 179D incentive offers a deduction of up to $1.80 per square foot for efficiency improvements to lighting, heating, cooling, and building envelope.
+It was made permanent in the Consolidated Appropriations Act passed in December 2020 and adjusted to increase for inflation.
+We propose to strengthen the incentive as follows:

 - For retrofits of existing buildings built before 2007, 20% greater than the minimum requirements of the applicable reference standard.